 Another study, from 2014, found that 10 grams of MCTs given 1 hour before lunch significantly reduced lunch calories, by an average of 272 calories, compared to those receiving corn oil, a long-chain unsaturated fat. [source].
 Over time, this decrease in daily calorie intake may play a vital role in long-term weight management.

 Because MCTs are very easy to digest, they produce a longer level of sustained energy, boost the metabolism and enhance mitochondrial function.
 Mitochondria are the powerhouses of your cells and are responsible for producing the energy your body needs.
 Research on mice shows that MCTs enhance exercise performance and skeletal muscle function under high temperature or hot climate settings. [source] Human studies are needed to identify if these benefits translate to humans.

 3) Enhanced Memory and Brain Functioning

 Sugar creates a yo-yo effect of high and low energy as a result of the insulin effect.
-This has an impact on the brain, leading to crashes in attention and functionality.
-This creates what is commonly referred to as brain fog.
+This has an impact on the brain, leading to crashes in attention and cognitive function.
+This is one contributor to the feeling of brain fog.

 5) Helps Improve Digestion and Nutrient Absorption

-MCT oils are extremely beneficial to your microbiome.
-That takes in all the bacteria that resides in your intestines.
-These oils are great for balancing the bacteria in the gut.
+MCT oils appear to be extremely beneficial to your microbiome, enhancing healthy gut bacteria and the gut lining.
 This has immediate positive effects on the way that the digestive system is able to process energy and can reduce risk of disease.

-Incorporating MCT oils into your nutritional routine will have a profound effect on your overall health.
-You can add MCT oil to your salads, your coffee, or simply eat it right off the spoon.
+Incorporating MCT oils into your nutritional routine can have a profound effect on your overall health.
+You can add MCT oil to your salads, your coffee, your smoothies and other dishes or simply take a swig.
 You can also use MCT oil as a cooking oil.
 It's easy to add into your daily habits -- and your body will thank you.